woman in white dress running towards ocean at sunset

 Must Read: The Perfect Weekend Getaway to Montauk | 3 Day Itinerary

-Ok, so maybe you don’t play golf like me… but mini golf?!
+Ok, so maybe you also don’t play golf like me… but mini golf?!
 That is fun for everyone.
-Puff & Putt is located just across from the Montauk IGA and right on Fort Pond.
+Puff & Putt is located just across from the Montauk IGA and right on Fort Pond and such a fun activity to do in the afternoon after a beach day.

 Besides a great (and super fun) mini golf course they also have sun fish sail boats, paddle boats and an arcade room.